ClickHouse/clickhouse-docs/docs/en/chdb/guides/clickhouse-local.md

 quants: [0,9976599,2147776478,4209286886]
 ```

-We can then re-run the quantiles query from chDB or ClickHouse Local.
+We can then re-run the quantiles query from chDB or clickhouse-local.